Allergy Testing

 The Autoimmune Disorder Panel is a series of blood tests that detect antibodies associated with autoimmune disorders, where the immune system attacks healthy tissues.
 Tests in the panel identify specific antibodies linked to conditions like rheumatoid arthritis, lupus, and celiac disease.
 Results guide diagnosis, treatment decisions, and provide information on disease activity.
 The panel may also include tests for inflammation markers.
 Results, combined with medical history and other tests, are used to accurately diagnose and plan treatment.
 Treatment typically involves medications to suppress the abnormal immune response, manage symptoms, and reduce inflammation.

-$98.00
+from $98.00

 Visit Lab

-$98.00Visit Lab
+from $98.00Visit Lab

 C-Reactive Protein (CRP) Test